MISP/misp-rfc/misp-galaxy-format/raw.md

 ## values

 The values array contains one or more JSON objects which represents all the possible values in the galaxy.
 The JSON object contains three fields: value description and meta.
 The value is represented as a string and **MUST** be present.
 The description is represented as a string and **SHOULD** be present.
-The meta or metadata is represented as a JSON object and **SHOULD** be present.
+The meta or metadata is represented as a JSON list and **SHOULD** be present.

 ## meta

-Meta or metadata JSON object contains one or more elements which give complementary information about the value.
-Meta **MAY** contains the following fields: properties, complexity, effectiveness, country, possible_issues, colour, motive, impact, refs, synonyms, derivated_from, status, date, encryption, extensions, ransomnotes.
+Meta contains a list of custom defined JSON key value pairs.
+Users **SHOULD** reuse commonly used keys such as 'properties, complexity, effectiveness, country, possible_issues, colour, motive, impact, refs, synonyms, derivated_from, status, date, encryption, extensions, ransomnotes' wherever applicable.

 properties is used to provide clusters with additional properties.
 Properties are represented as an array containing one or more strings ans **MAY** be present.